ibpdas/valueline/README.md

 This structure gives leaders a more honest and realistic view of progress by clarifying:

-- where value can be realised quickly
+- what will unlock value now, next and later
-- where progress genuinely takes longer
+- where meaningful progress is happening even when outcomes lag
-- which decisions and conditions accelerate or block impact
+- which constraints, decisions and dependencies matter most

-This three level causal model makes progress visible, expectations realistic and strategic choices clearer.
+- why strengthening foundational enablers is essential for sustainable impa

 ### Caveat – scope and boundaries